metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composite_resource_definition_v1_manifest.md

 Required:

-- `name` (String) Name of this version, e.g. “v1”, “v2beta1”, etc. Composite resources are served under this version at '/apis/<group>/<version>/...' if 'served' is true.
+- `name` (String) Name of this version, e.g. “v1”, “v2beta1”, etc. Composite resources areserved under this version at '/apis/<group>/<version>/...' if 'served' istrue.
-- `referenceable` (Boolean) Referenceable specifies that this version may be referenced by a Composition in order to configure which resources an XR may be composed of.
-Exactly one version must be marked as referenceable; all Compositions must target only the referenceable version.
-The referenceable version must be served.
+- `referenceable` (Boolean) Referenceable specifies that this version may be referenced by aComposition in order to configure which resources an XR may be composedof.
+Exactly one version must be marked as referenceable; all Compositionsmust target only the referenceable version.
+The referenceable versionmust be served.
 It's mapped to the CRD's 'spec.versions[*].storage' field.
 - `served` (Boolean) Served specifies that this version should be served via REST APIs.

 Optional:

-- `additional_printer_columns` (Attributes List) AdditionalPrinterColumns specifies additional columns returned in Table output.
-If no columns are specified, a single column displaying the age of the custom resource is used.
-See the following link for details: https://kubernetes.io/docs/reference/using-api/api-concepts/#receiving-resources-as-tables (see [below for nested schema](#nestedatt--spec--versions--additional_printer_columns))
+- `additional_printer_columns` (Attributes List) AdditionalPrinterColumns specifies additional columns returned in Tableoutput.
+If no columns are specified, a single column displaying the ageof the custom resource is used.
+See the following link for details:https://kubernetes.io/docs/reference/using-api/api-concepts/#receiving-resources-as-tables (see [below for nested schema](#nestedatt--spec--versions--additional_printer_columns))
-- `deprecated` (Boolean) The deprecated field specifies that this version is deprecated and should not be used.
+- `deprecated` (Boolean) The deprecated field specifies that this version is deprecated and shouldnot be used.
-- `deprecation_warning` (String) DeprecationWarning specifies the message that should be shown to the user when using this version.
+- `deprecation_warning` (String) DeprecationWarning specifies the message that should be shown to the userwhen using this version.
-- `schema` (Attributes) Schema describes the schema used for validation, pruning, and defaulting of this version of the defined composite resource.
-Fields required by all composite resources will be injected into this schema automatically, and will override equivalently named fields in this schema.
-Omitting this schema results in a schema that contains only the fields required by all composite resources. (see [below for nested schema](#nestedatt--spec--versions--schema))
+- `schema` (Attributes) Schema describes the schema used for validation, pruning, and defaultingof this version of the defined composite resource.
+Fields required by allcomposite resources will be injected into this schema automatically, andwill override equivalently named fields in this schema.
+Omitting thisschema results in a schema that contains only the fields required by allcomposite resources. (see [below for nested schema](#nestedatt--spec--versions--schema))

 <a id="nestedatt--spec--versions--additional_printer_columns"></a>
 ### Nested Schema for `spec.versions.additional_printer_columns`

 Required:

-- `json_path` (String) jsonPath is a simple JSON path (i.e. with array notation) which is evaluated against each custom resource to produce the value for this column.
+- `json_path` (String) jsonPath is a simple JSON path (i.e. with array notation) which is evaluated againsteach custom resource to produce the value for this column.
 - `name` (String) name is a human readable name for the column.
-- `type` (String) type is an OpenAPI type definition for this column.
-See https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types for details.
+- `type` (String) type is an OpenAPI type definition for this column.See https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types for details.

 Optional:

 - `description` (String) description is a human readable description of this column.
 - `format` (String) format is an optional OpenAPI type definition for this column.
-The 'name' format is applied to the primary identifier column to assist in clients identifying column is the resource name.
-See https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types for details.
+The 'name' format is appliedto the primary identifier column to assist in clients identifying column is the resource name.See https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types for details.
 - `priority` (Number) priority is an integer defining the relative importance of this column compared to others.
-Lower numbers are considered higher priority.
-Columns that may be omitted in limited space scenarios should be given a priority greater than 0.
+Lowernumbers are considered higher priority.
+Columns that may be omitted in limited space scenariosshould be given a priority greater than 0.

 <a id="nestedatt--spec--versions--schema"></a>